VinayakFia/Obsidian/Job/Amazon Interview Stories.md

 **7. Vue work**
 - Situation
 	- I had just joined a new team at work and I was assigned a task to implement chargeable overrides, something that is deeply integrating into the rating logic.
-I was new to both this team's codebase and this team's domain,
+I was new to both this team's codebase and this team's domain.
+- Task
+	- I needed to learn the rating domain well enough to complete my task.
 	-